Atandashafau016/printf/README.md

       0x11.
 C - printf team project

-Description : The printf function sends formatted  output to stdout. a custom _printf()for learning  purposes developed by cohort #12 students josh-jaiy and atanda shafau. _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
+Description : The printf function sends formatted  output to stdout. a custom _printf()for learning  purposes developed by cohort #12 students @josh-jaiy and @atanda shafau. _printf() function format string is a character string, beginning and ending in its initial shift state, if any.
 These arguments are placed using the '%' operator.

 Group project: